New! THE HYPNOBIRTHING HANDBOOK

 At this point I was a History teacher (a job I really enjoyed) and I went back to this after having George (Hypnobaby #1).
 Then Poppy came along (Hypnobaby #2) and I started to consider my options.
 Poppy’s birth really was amazing.
 I knew so many people whose births had not been.
 Perhaps in my own small way I could change this?
 I decided to put my teaching skills to good use and retrained as a Hypnobirthing teacher and by the time Poppy was 6 months old Bun in the Oven Birthing had also been born.
 I was going to combine my new passion for positive birth with my love of baking (for I was going to bake for every class and client) and hopefully make a big difference.

-Fast forward five years …..
-200 couples later, thousands of eggs, grams of sugar and flour and who knows how much chocolate (brownies have remained a firm favourite with my couples) I can hand on heart say I love what I do and I can see the difference I have been privileged enough to make.
+Fast forward eight years ….. hundreds of couples later, thousands of eggs, grams of sugar and flour and who knows how much chocolate (brownies have remained a firm favourite with my couples) I can hand on heart say I love what I do and I can see the difference I have been privileged enough to make.

 Hypnobaby #3 has been born (aka Arthur) and although his birth was more challenging it was still overwhelmingly positive.